tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 ## Giving `tf2pickup` user access to Docker commands

 :::caution
 This step is optional.
-By default the only user allowed to utilize Docker commands is `root`.
+By default, the only user allowed to utilize Docker commands is `root`.
 :::
 This one is simple, all you have to do is to add `tf2pickup` user to the group called `docker`: